-• Identify students in subgroups who are in need of intervention and are classified as struggling readers
+- Identify students in subgroups who are in need of intervention and are classified as struggling readers - Provide morning tutoring sessions - Utilize Diagnostic Assessments to determine progression of student learning gains and monitor throughout the year. - Empower students with their own data - Discuss interventions and strategies with students individually - Train teachers in data disaggregation and other data related professional development - Provide time during faculty and EESAC meetings to discuss reading best practices - · Ensure Differentiated Instruction is used effectively in the classroom - Monitor implementation of reading strategies in all content areas - Create professional development that focuses on student needs and teacher needs - Increase the frequency of technology as a reading instructional tool - Provide enrichment for students performing at mastery in reading - Encourage students to participate in several reading activities including: book clubs, literacy clubs, book fairs and reading contests.

-- Provide morning and afternoon tutoring sessions - Utilize Diagnostic Assessments to determine progression of student learning gains - Empower students with their own data - · Discuss interventions and strategies with students individually - Train teachers in data disaggregation - Provide time during faculty meetings to discuss reading best practices - Ensure Differentiated Instruction is used effectively in the classroom - Monitor implementation of reading strategies in all content areas - · Create professional development that focuses on student needs and teacher needs - Increase the frequency of technology as a reading instructional tool - Provide enrichment for students performing at mastery in reading fairs, Accelerated Reader and reading contests in alignment with progress monitoring data to promote and assist teachers with the integration of higher order thinking skills in learning activities and student progress in third grade reading classes.
+Work collaboratively with teachers to identify and provide targeted, customized professional development in alignment with progress monitoring data to promote and assist teachers with the integration of higher order thinking skills in learning activities and student progress in third grade reading classes.